Exceptional-Khoi/tp/docs/DeveloperGuide.md

 #### How the architecture components interact with each other

-The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command /create_workout pushup.
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command `/create_workout pushup`.
 ![Alt text](../docs/diagrams/Architectural_Sequence_Diagram_CW.png "Basic Architecture Sequence Diagram")

 ## Product scope